Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Pure As-You-Go Deployment

 \subsection{HeuAsYouGo: A Suboptimal Pure As-You-Go Heuristic}

-This is a modified version of the deployment algorithm proposed in \cite{souryal-etal07real-time-deployment-range-extension}.
-The algorithm is just a natural heuristic; it has not been derived from any sequential optimization formulation.

-This algorithm requires the deployment agent to move back by one step and place in case the outage target is violated for the first time in $(A+2)$-nd step or beyond.
+HeuAsYouGo is a modified version of the heuristic deployment algorithm proposed in \cite{souryal-etal07real-time-deployment-range-extension}.
+HeuAsYouGo is not exactly a pure as-you-go algorithm since it sometimes requires the agent to move one step back in case the outage target is violated.